bitcraze/crazyflie-lib-python/docs/user-guides/sbs_swarm_interface.md

 swarm.parallel_safe(run_sequence, args_dict=seq_args)
 ```

-The final script is going to look like this :
+The final script is going to look like this:

 ```python
 import time